HomeHealth & FitnessGolf Gps Apps for Android

 6. Garmin Golf

 Garmin Golf shines if you already wear a Garmin watch, since your rounds sync straight to your phone.
 Even on its own the app delivers solid course maps and yardages, and the leaderboards make weekly games with mates more fun.
-We liked the green contour data, which is a real edge when reading putts.
-It is free to use, and pairing a Garmin device unlocks the best of it.
+The app is free to download with basic distances, but green contour data and the advanced features sit behind a paid Garmin Golf membership, so reading putts with the contours means subscribing rather than just owning a Garmin device.

 7. TheGrint